lintool/bespin/README.md

 **Tip:** `sed` does not accept control characters such as `\t`, so you have to insert a literal tab in the command line.
 To do so on Mac OS X, type `^V^I`.

-## Inverted Indexing and Boolean Search in MapReduce
+## Inverted Indexing and Boolean Retrieval in MapReduce

 Building the inverted index: